RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/SymmetricCycpepAlignMover.md

 ## Example

 This script operates on a 20-residue c4-symmetric peptide.
-A peptide bond connecting the N and C termini is declared with the [[DeclareBond|DeclareBondMover]] mover, and the peptide is then aligned to the Z-axis and trimmed to a single 5-residue symmetry repeat with this mover.
+A peptide bond connecting the N and C termini is declared with the [[DeclareBond]] mover, and the peptide is then aligned to the Z-axis and trimmed to a single 5-residue symmetry repeat with this mover.
 The [[SetupForSymmetry|SetupForSymmetryMover]] mover is then used to set up Rosetta symmetry, and a new bond between the individual symmetry repeats is declared using the [[PeptideCyclizeMover]], which also creates constraints for the peptide bond.
 Finally, the peptide is subjected to symmetric relaxation.

 ```xml
 <ROSETTASCRIPTS>